isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

 DHCPv4 Bulk Leasequery gives a requester the ability to query for active lease information over a TCP connection.
-This allows the server to return all leases matching a query.
+This allows the server to return all leases matching a given query.

-Query types specified by RFC 6926 are query by hardware address and query by client identifier from Lease Query (RFC 4388, note the query by IP address is not available for Bulk Leasequery), and new query types are defined:
+Two of the query types identified by RFC 4388 - Query by MAC address and Query by Client-identifier - are Bulk Leasequery types specified by RFC 6926.
+That RFC also defines these new Bulk Leasequery types:

-- Query by relay identifier
+- Query by Relay Identifier

-    The query carries a RAI (dhcp-agent-options (82) option) with a relay-id (12) sub-option.
+    The query carries an RAI (dhcp-agent-options (82)) option with a relay-id (12) sub-option.

-- Query by remote identifier
+- Query by Remote ID

-    The query carries a RAI (dhcp-agent-options (82) option) with a remote-id (2) sub-option.
+    The query carries an RAI (dhcp-agent-options (82) option) with a remote-id (2) sub-option.

-- Query for all configured IP addresses
+- Query for All Configured IP Addresses

     This query type is selected when no other query type is specified.

-New options are defined for Bulk Leasequery:
+RFC 6926 also defines new options for Bulk Leasequery:

 - status-code (151)

-    This reply option carries a status code such as MalformedQuery or NotAllowed with an optional text message.
+    This reply option carries a status code such as MalformedQuery or NotAllowed, with an optional text message.

 - base-time (152)

-    This reply option carries the absolute current time the response was created.
+    This reply option carries the absolute current time that the response was created.
 All other time-based reply options are related to this value.

 - start-time-of-state (153)

-    This reply option carries the time of the lease transition into its current state.
+    This reply option carries the time of the lease's transition into its current state.

 - query-start-time (154)

-    This query option specifies a start query time: replies will only contain leases that are older than this value.
+    This query option specifies a start query time; replies will only contain leases that are older than this value.

 - query-end-time (155)

-    This query option specifies an end query time: replies will only contain leases that are younger than this value.
+    This query option specifies an end query time; replies will only contain leases that are newer than this value.

 - dhcp-state (156)